Coolest Spiderman Cake Photos and How-To Tips

 Spiderman Cake Photo

 My son wanted a Spiderman party for his 4th birthday party.
-I chose a couple of Spiderman cake ideas from the internet and let him choose... this is the one he chose.
-I thought it was going to be hard but it really wasn't.
+So, I chose a couple of Spiderman cake ideas from the internet and let him choose… this is the one he chose.
+I thought it was going to be hard but it really wasn’t.
 It was a BIG hit with everyone.
 The kids were a little concerned when I pulled the head off to cut the cake but got over it quickly!

 I bought black spider rings to put in the goody bags as well as decorate the cake table with them.
 I also found on eBay candy wrappers to wrap around the mini chocolates that had a picture of Spiderman.
 They were personalized with my sons name and thanking everyone for sharing his Spidey day with him!